 Yes, the majority of the brands use the product sampling strategy.

 What is the main psychology behind free samples?

-The main psychology behind free samples is the Principle of Reciprocity.
-When people get a free sample they will be obliged to return the favor in some way- Buying your product.
+The main psychology behind free samples is the principle of reciprocity.
+When people get a free sample they will be obliged to return the favour in some way - buying your product.